lijqhs/bonjour/content/posts/2023-12-12-bon-appétit.md

 ## Asking for the bill

-To ask for the bill, you can say "L'addition, s'il vous plaît" which means "The bill, please".
+To ask for the bill, you can say (*"The bill, please"*)
+> L'addition, s'il vous plaît.